 Byron Bay is located in the Northern Rivers region in NSW, just off the Pacific Highway, 800kms north of Sydney (around 9 hours drive) and 170kms south of Brisbane.
-There are two airports in the vicinity with a train station and bus depot located in the centre of town.
+There are two airports in the vicinity with a train station and bus depot located in the center of town.

 Style & Character

-Facilities include a day spa, nature trails, fire pit, private beach and a huge infinity lagoon pool.
+Facilities include a day spa, nature trails, fire pit, private beach, and a huge infinity lagoon pool.
 “The Beach Lounge” is an area where you can laze on loungers next to Byron Bay’s spectacular Belongil Beach.
 Sunrise across the bay will take your breath away.

 The Resort features 193 private villas dotted amidst 22 hectares of absolute beachfront paradise.
 Each villa is very private and is set amongst bushland and trees, so you feel like you are in your own little house.
 The modern Australian beach architecture and interiors are inspired by Mother Nature and the native flora and fauna of this exceptional Byron Bay beachside location.

-Guests can choose from a forest, dune or wetland location.
-Each villa is luxurious and modern with hardwood floors and stylish bathrooms.
+Guests can choose from a forest, dune, or wetland location.
+Each villa is luxurious and modern, with hardwood floors and stylish bathrooms.

 Food & Drink

-During the day you can also order lighter snacks and drinks at the Barefoot kiosk near the main pool.
+During the day, you can also order lighter snacks and drinks at the Barefoot kiosk near the main pool.

 A highlight of the week is Fire Pit Fridays when you can enjoy amazing cocktails around the fire by the infinity pool along with complimentary nibbles (between 5:00 – 7:00 pm) and $1 USD local oysters freshly shucked to order.